impredicative/gitblobts/README.md

 ## Installation
 Using Python 3.7+, run `pip install gitblobts` (pending).
 Older version of Python will not work.
 This is due to a reliance on [`time_ns`](https://docs.python.org/3/library/time.html#time.time_ns).
-This function doesn't exist in older versions.
+This function doesn't exist in older versions of Python.

 ## Usage